Silver State 508 Official Rules and Regulations

 C. Upon observing a racer's violation of a traffic law or race rule, a Race Official will issue a time penalty or a disqualification to the crew, whose responsibility it is to inform the racer.
 If any member of a team is penalized, the entire team must serve the penalty.
 An entire team can be penalized or disqualified because of the actions of any one team or crew member.
-If a racer is disqualified, the racer and crew must immediately to leave the race course in the crew vehicle, with no further interaction between the racer/crew and other participants.
+If a racer is disqualified, the racer and crew must immediately return their GPS tracker and leave the race course in the crew vehicle, with no further interaction between the racer/crew and other participants.

 D. Racers or crew members who observe another racer or crew member breaking race rules or traffic laws are encouraged to immediately say something to that racer or crew member, as well as report their observations to the race officials at the earliest possible convenience.
 Race Officials may, but are not required to, impose penalties based solely upon credible reports of cheating from non-officials.

 E. View violations of all the rules as cheating and as you would drafting, holding onto a vehicle, or being driven up the route.
-Cheating must not and will not be tolerated!
+Cheating must not and will not be tolerated.

 F. Each entrant must bring a one dollar bill (or more) in a sealed envelope, labeled with the totem, to Racer Check-In.
 It will not be returned (but will be donated to charity).